hritvik-soni/Geekster-Assignment-FS_10/UserManagementSystemWithValidation/README.md

 ## Project Summary

-Restaurant Model is a system to handle activities related to 'Restaurant'
+User management is a system to handle activities related to individuals' access to devices, software, and services

  #### Features

-- you can Add/Create Restaurant.
+- you can Add/Create users.
-- you can Get all Restaurant details.
+- you can Get all user details.
-- you can Get specific Restaurant details() by restro id.
+- you can Get specific user details by user id.
-- you can Update specific Restaurant details/Contact by restro id.
+- you can Update specific user details/Contact by user id.
-- you can Delete/Remove specific Restaurant details by restro id.
+- you can Delete/Remove specific user details/Contact by user id.

 ## Authors

 - [@hritvik-soni](https://www.github.com/hritvik-soni)